Cidan/BetterBags/README.md

 ### Warbank Tabs
 To purchase Warbank tabs, click on the `Purchase Warbank Tab` button, then click purchase on the Blizzard pop-up.
 Warbank tabs can be renamed and certain item types can be assigned to them by right-clicking on the tab at the bottom of the bank.
 This will bring up the Blizzard prompt to make any changes.
+Depositing items into the Warbank tabs will deposit them using Blizzard's rules for depositting items into the Warbank.

 <div align="center" style="text-align:center">
 <img src="https://i.imgur.com/98Hgf2I.png" alt="Editing Warbank Tab in Retail.">